It's a question we get a lot: Fiber vs Cable Internet–which is better?

-Internet connectivity over fiber optic networks has become the gold standard for fast, high-quality data transmission for businesses.
+Fiber internet connectivity has become the gold standard for fast, high-quality data transmission for businesses.
 Though still relatively new compared to other connectivity options, there are distinct advantages of fiber optic Internet.

-While most business decision-makers are aware of the speed benefits of fiber, other advantages are less commonly understood.
-Spending on a newer technology can feel risky, especially for organizations who rely heavily on their Internet connectivity for customer communications, productivity, and collaboration.
+While most business decision-makers are aware of the speed benefits of fiber vs. cable, other advantages are less commonly understood.
+Spending on a newer technology can feel risky, especially for organizations that rely heavily on their Internet connectivity for customer communications, productivity, and collaboration.

-In this article, you'll learn a bit more about the various ways fiber optic Internet compares to standard copper cable, including bandwidth potential, speed, and reliability, among other factors.
+You'll learn a bit more about how fiber optic Internet compares to coax cable, including bandwidth potential, speed, and reliability, among other factors.

-Ethernet over Copper service (EoC) is typically not available if the circuit is longer than 15,000 feet.
-For organizations considering shifting their voice communications to Voice-over-IP (VoIP), having your bandwidth delivered over fiber can be an indispensable asset.
+The slower upload speeds don't work for business today.
+For organizations considering shifting their voice communications to Voice-over-IP (VoIP), and using video, having your bandwidth delivered over fiber can be an indispensable asset.

 Is the speed increase of fiber optic Internet noticeable compared to cable?
 Absolutely.

-Tech blog NorthWest writes that downloads that take 22 minutes over most copper wire Internet connections can take as little as 8 seconds over fiber.
+Tech blog NorthWest writes that uploads that take 22 minutes over most coax cable Internet connections can take as little as 8 seconds over fiber.